websight-io/docs/docs/blog/2023/creating-custom-extension-for-tiptap-rte/index.md

 ---
 title: Creating custom extension for TipTap Rich Text Editor
 description: RTE can be extended by additional fields, which provide new formatting options for users.
-However, list of available plugins may not be sufficient for demanding client.
-Let’s create completely new component for RTE toolbar, using TipTap library which lies underneath Rich Text Editor component.
+However, the list of available plugins may not be sufficient for demanding clients.
+Let’s create a completely new component for the RTE toolbar, using the TipTap library which lies underneath the Rich Text Editor component.
 author: Martyna Szeszko
 image: feature-image.jpg
 publicationDate: 16.02.2023
-minReadTime: 5
+minReadTime: 8
 tags:
   - WebSight
 ---